rmosolgo/rux/README.md

 Ruby binding to [`antirez/rax`](https://github.com/antirez/rax), a [Radix tree](https://en.wikipedia.org/wiki/Radix_tree) implementation in C.

-`Rux::Tree` is a key-value enumerable like `Hash`, but its keys must be strings.
+`Rux::Map` is a key-value enumerable like `Hash`, but its keys must be strings.
 Its sweet spot is when:

 - The keys are large in size or many in number, but they share some prefixes
 - You need to iterate over the keyspace lexicographically (it's stored in alphabetical order) (not supported, see todos)

+`Rux::Set` is a collection of unique values like `Set`, but its values must be strings.

 ## Installation